arturcarvalho/tutorial-1/README.md

 1. We created a new page to show a single post (the "detail" page)
 2. We added a route to handle the `id` of the post and turn it into a route param
 3. We created a cell to fetch and display the post
-4. Hammer made the world a better place by making that `id` available to us at several key junctions in our code
+4. Redwood made the world a better place by making that `id` available to us at several key junctions in our code
 5. We turned the actual post display into a standard React component and used it in both the homepage and new detail page.

 ## Side Quest: Naming Conventions